Origin and History

-On July 16 1761, the regiment was present at the Battle of Vellinghausen, the regiment was attached to the infantry of the central corps.
+On July 16, 1761, the regiment was present at the Battle of Vellinghausen, where it was attached to the infantry of the central corps.

-By May 23 1762, the regiment was attached to the Allied Main Army where it escorted the artillery.
-On June 24, it took part in the Battle of Wilhelmsthal where it was attached to the 4th column, still escorting the artillery.
+By May 23, 1762, the regiment was attached to the main Allied army where it escorted the artillery.
+On June 24, it took part in the Battle of Wilhelmsthal, where it was attached to the fourth column, still escorting the artillery.

 Description of the uniform of 1762 based on Wilmans' document kept in the Staatsarchiv Bückeburg.